 Meridian provided market data on two sources: (i) a survey of general industry companies of comparable revenue size and (ii) a peer group of publiclytraded homebuilders (see below for a list).
-The survey of general industry companies reflected approximately 141 companies with revenues between \$1 billion and \$4 billion (median revenues of \$2.2 billion) compiled by Equilar, Inc. The homebuilder peer group consisted of 12 companies with revenues between \$670 million and \$4.7 billion (median revenues of \$2.4 billion).
-The homebuilder peer group consisted of the same companies used in the prior year's homebuilder peer group.
+The survey of general industry companies reflected approximately 134 companies with revenues between \$1 billion and \$4 billion (median revenues of \$2.2 billion) compiled by Equilar, Inc. The homebuilder peer group consisted of 11 companies with revenues between \$620 million and \$5.4 billion (median revenues of \$2.8 billion).
+The homebuilder peer group consisted of the same companies used (taking into account the acquisition of William Lyon Homes, Inc. by Taylor Morrison, Inc.) in the prior year's homebuilder peer group.
 Peer group compensation data was limited to information that is publicly reported and was used to benchmark the major components of compensation for our NEOs, including base pay, target annual bonus opportunity and long-term incentives.

 Although the majority of the homebuilder peer group was larger than us, the Compensation Committee considered the Company's relative size, including revenues, total assets, market capitalization, enterprise value, EBITDA, return on equity, return on assets and total shareholder return ("TSR") when reviewing the executive compensation market data.
-Additional factors contemplated by the Compensation Committee included the Company's 2019 performance, its overall business strategy and business model, its expected growth trajectory and constraints, and the then-current economic environment.
-As one of the fastest growing homebuilders in the nation based on home closing growth, the Company was at the low end of the peer group for revenues and assets; however, we were closer to the median for market capitalization and EBITDA and above the 75th percentile for most of the other performance measures.
+Additional factors contemplated by the Compensation Committee included the Company's 2020 performance, its overall business strategy and business model, its expected growth trajectory and constraints, and the then-current economic environment.
+As one of the fastest growing homebuilders in the nation based on home closing growth, the Company was at the low end of the peer group for revenues and assets; however, we were closer to the median for market capitalization and above the 75th percentile for most of the other performance measures.

-Homebuilder Peer Group Beazer Homes USA, Inc. KB Home New Home Company, Inc. Century Communities, Inc. MDC Holdings, Inc. Taylor Morrison Home Green Brick Partners, Inc. Meritage Homes Corporation Tri Pointe Group, Inc. Hovnanian Enterprises, Inc. M/I Homes, Inc. William Lyon Homes
+Homebuilder Peer Group Beazer Homes USA, Inc. KB Home New Home Company, Inc. Century Communities, Inc. MDC Holdings, Inc. Taylor Morrison Home Green Brick Partners, Inc. Meritage Homes Corporation Tri Pointe Group, Inc. Hovnanian Enterprises, Inc. M/I Homes, Inc.

-As a result of its review of the market data and other factors, the Compensation Committee approved increases to each of our NEO's target compensation levels to better align them with the 50th percentile of the general industry market data and closer to the 25th percentile of the homebuilder peer group, considering our relative size.
+As a result of its review of the market data and other factors, the Compensation Committee approved increases to each of our NEO's target compensation levels to better align them with the 50th percentile of the general industry market data and closer to the 25th percentile of the homebuilder peer group in comparable positions, considering our relative size.
 In addition, the Compensation Committee determined that each NEO's then current target compensation provided the executive with an appropriate compensation opportunity, and placed more emphasis on incentive compensation versus base salary given the Company's future growth goals.
-The Compensation Committee later determined, based on the Company's fiscal 2020 performance, that each NEO's total fiscal 2020 compensation was appropriate in light of overall Company performance, the NEO's personal performance, and positive TSR for 2020.
+The Compensation Committee later determined, based on the Company's fiscal 2021 performance, that each NEO's total fiscal 2021 compensation was appropriate in light of overall Company performance, the NEO's personal performance, and positive TSR for 2021.

-Other than the services described above and the valuation of the PSUs discussed below at "What We Paid and Why - Compensation for NEOs - Target Compensation Mix - 2020", "2020 LTI Program", and "PSUs", which was approved by the Compensation Committee, Meridian did not provide any other services to the Company.
+Other than the services described above and the valuation of the PSUs discussed below at "What We Paid and Why - Compensation for NEOs - Target Compensation Mix - 2021", "2021 LTI Program", and "PSUs", which was approved by the Compensation Committee, Meridian did not provide any other services to the Company.